 Volunteers are crucial to the health and wellbeing of the indigenous communities these projects serve.
 The healthcare program would be unsustainable with the volunteer assistance of international medical personnel who willingly give their time, enthusiasm and knowledge.
-This program is suitable for doctors, medical students, volunteers with an interest in the health field, physiotherapists, dentists, and volunteers with proven experience in nutrition.
-Due to government regulations, all volunteers must have medical certification.
+This program is suitable for those with an interest in the medical field, pre-med or 1st year medical students.
+Those trained and experienced in areas such as physiotherapy, dentistry and nutrition are sought after.
 The healthcare posts are located in different towns across the Guatemala highlands where the majority of residents are from Mayan descent.
-It is also very important that volunteers are able to fluently communicate with their medical supervisor and patients, therefore a high intermediate level of Spanish is required.
+It is very important that volunteers are able to fluently communicate with their medical supervisor and patients, therefore a high intermediate level of Spanish is required.
 Spanish lessons can be arranged; however, it is advised that participants already have an existing understanding of the language.

 Volunteers will contribute in a number of ways and can expect to assist local doctors and nurses with the following: